 Illustrated History of Japanese Boats, by Kenji Ishii, published in 1983.
 Professor Ishii is considered the “father” of traditional Japanese boats, having made a great study of them.
 This 394 page book covers the whole history of Japanese boats up through the end of the 19th century, with about 50 pages focusing on the large coastal transports known as bezaisen or sengokubune, and includes higaki kaisen and kitamaebune.
 The book goes back to the large dugout-style boats, up through the more western-style sailing ships.

 There are a few diagrams that are useable for model making purpose, but most of them lack the details necessary for building a model without guesswork.
 There is, however, a lot of information here that is important and useful, and I consider this to be “the bible” of traditional Japanese boats.

 Wasen I and Wasen II, by Kenji Ishii, published in 1995.
 Two of a three book series on boats and ships.
 These two are specifically on the subject of traditional Japanese boats.
 These two books together appear to be a replacement for the 1983 publication listed above.

 The two books together cover about 700 pages, the bulk of which is on the subject of larger ships and their technology, including navigation, sails, etc. Of course, bezaisen or sengokubune take up much of the focus, but there is also some comparison of features with the warship types, the atakebune and sekibune, and some mention of the red seal ships, as well as later period influence of western technology.

-Like the earlier book, there is a lot of information and some details diagrammed, but again, no drawings that one can build a model from.
+Like the earlier book, there is a lot of information and some details diagrammed, but again, no drawings that one can easily build a model from without other information.